The Hartford Financial Services Group Inc. (HIG) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HIG starting from Costello Beth Ann, who sale 38,915 shares at the price of $77.85 back on Mar 01.
-After this action, Costello Beth Ann now owns 57,205 shares of The Hartford Financial Services Group Inc., valued at $3,029,642 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HIG starting from Stepnowski Amy, who sale 336 shares at the price of $77.59 back on Mar 06.
+After this action, Stepnowski Amy now owns 3,844 shares of The Hartford Financial Services Group Inc., valued at $26,070 using the latest closing price.

-Bennett Jonathan R, the EVP of The Hartford Financial Services Group Inc., sale 3,914 shares at $77.86 during a trade that took place back on Mar 01, which means that Bennett Jonathan R is holding 25,643 shares at $304,744 based on the most recent closing price.
+Costello Beth Ann, the EVP and CFO of The Hartford Financial Services Group Inc., sale 38,915 shares at $77.85 during a trade that took place back on Mar 01, which means that Costello Beth Ann is holding 57,205 shares at $3,029,642 based on the most recent closing price.

 Stock Fundamentals for HIG